A Murder Is Announced: Plot

-Bunny knew both sisters from childhood.
-Charlotte had taken Bunny into her confidence about the inheritance but not about the murder of Scherz.
-Bunny sometimes called her "Lotty" (Charlotte) instead of "Letty" (Letitia).
-Charlotte feared that Bunny might inadventently reveal the truth, so she had poisoned some aspirin tablets that she offered to Bunny.
-Amy Murgatroyd had realised that Miss Blacklock was the one person whose face was not illuminated by Rudi Scherz's torch.
-Charlotte had overheard Hinchcliffe and Murgatroyd's conversation and killed Murgatroyd as soon as Hinchcliffe left.
+Charlotte had shorted the frayed cord of a lamp by pouring water on it, plunging the room into darkness.
+She then came behind Scherz and shot him, cutting her own ear with nail scissors.
+She later replaced the lamp with its pair.
+Bunny had known both sisters from childhood, and Charlotte had taken Bunny into her confidence about the impersonation but not the plot.
+Fearful that Bunny might reveal the truth, Charlotte poisoned her.
+Amy had realised that Miss Blacklock was the one person whose face was not illuminated by Rudi Scherz's torch.
+Charlotte had heard Amy shout, and killed her as soon as Miss Hinchcliffe had left.